cosmos/cosmos-sdk/docs/architecture/adr-022-custom-panic-handling.md

 ##### Recovery middleware

 We also add a middleware type (decorator).
-That function type wraps `RecoveryHandler` and returns next middleware in execution chain and handler's `error`.
+That function type wraps `RecoveryHandler` and returns the next middleware in execution chain and handler's `error`.
 Type is used to separate actual `recovery()` object handling from middleware chain processing.